November 5, 2024

 A recent study from LPL2 illustrates how this concentration skews the S&P 500’s performance.
 In the first half of the year, the Mag 7 gained 50.92%, lifting the S&P 500’s overall return to 18.12%.
 However, without these companies, the S&P 500’s return was just 8.32%.
 Even more telling is the performance of the S&P 500 Equal-Weighted Index, which returned only 4.60% over the same period.

 For Inspire investors, this is a key point: The S&P 500’s heavy reliance on the Mag 7 distorts performance comparisons.
-Since these companies currently*** have a negative Inspire Impact Score™ due to their involvement in activities such as funding abortion-related travel, LGBT activism, pornography distribution, sexual exploitation, and the distribution of abortifacients, they are excluded from Inspire ETFs and, therefore, will not contribute to Inspire’s returns in the same way.
+Since these companies currently*** have a negative Inspire Impact Score™ due to their involvement in activities such as funding abortion-related travel, LGBT activism, distributing sexually explicit content, sexual exploitation, and the distribution of abortifacients, they are excluded from Inspire ETFs and, therefore, will not contribute to Inspire’s returns in the same way.

 To provide further context, consider the Inspire 100 ETF (BIBL), a market-cap-weighted fund comprising 100 large U.S. companies that align with Inspire Impact Score™ methodology.
 Over the same 6-month period, BIBL returned 9.33%, outperforming the S&P 500 excluding the Mag 7 (8.32%) and the S&P 500 Equal-Weighted Index (4.60%), but falling short of the Mag 7-driven S&P 500 (18.12%).